smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 !!!

 ### Configuring a Local Instance of SDL Core
-To let Sdl Core connect to your app, first you will have to know the IP address of the machine that is running the Hello Sdl app.
-If you don't know what it is, running ```ifconfig``` in the terminal will usually let you see it for the interface you are connected with to your network.
+To connect your app to SDL Core you will have to know the IP address of the machine that is running the Hello Sdl app.
+If you don't know what it is, the terminal command `ifconfig` will print out the network address.

 After getting the IP address, you will have to set the app ID, app websocket endpoint, and app nicknames in Core's policy table.
 This will let Core know the location of your app's instance.